Corneliuscodes/Tipcalculator-app/README.md

 # Demo
-A tip calculator to calculate money a customer tips the seller
+A tip calculator to calculate money a customer tips the seller.